Remote Patient Monitoring

-Wearable devices and sensors offer great potential in the collection of richer data and insights to enhance our understanding of the effects of treatment.
-They enable the collection of objective measures of intervention effects both in-clinic and in remote free-living settings.
-However, implementing wearables and sensors brings new challenges to clinical trial conduct, data management and interpretation.
+Wearable devices and sensors also enable the collection of richer data and insights to enhance understanding of the effects of treatment and objective measures of intervention effects both in-clinic and in remote free-living settings.

 Our ICON Insights will help you to understand and successfully address the complexities of implementation of wearable devices in trial design, execution and reporting.